The purpose of the PVD Media Guide is to provide local, national and

 PARKING AND LIVE SHOTS

-Media personnel will park all vehicles in the hourly lot in front of the
+Media personnel will park all vehicles in Lot D in front of the

 terminal.
 Television trucks, providing a live shot or satellite feed,